Home

-In this lesson, we present cueing considerations for students with various postural conditions.
+In this lesson, we present a number of cueing considerations for supporting healthy spinal and pelvic alignment.

 Objective